 Pine Beach, New Jersey

 A. My experience is to take a fresh razor blade and follow the printing of the board and remove as much as you can.
 This is very time consuming but it will save you money on acids due to scraping the gold into a smaller quantity.
 I personally would not do it if there were hundreds of boards but for a few and experimenting it saves space and money.
 If not, sell on EBAY.Holly Figueroa

 A. For those that are trying to refine electronics, maybe this will help you.
 I use this process for refining all gold including electronics.

 1. put 5 lbs scrap in to a heatable container and add 1 quart of HNO3 (nitric acid) 70% tech grade is ok.

 2. let acid work until there is no more reaction.

-3. add 3 quarts of HCl (hydrochloric acid) muriatic acid is ok.
+3. add 3 quarts of HCl (hydrochloric acid) Muriatic Acid [linked by editor to product info at Amazon] is ok.

 4. let set and work until there is no solid metallics left.

 5. add the leach solution to clean warm water, and add 1 to 1 1/2 pound of urea to solution and stir to help dissolve, this kills and neutralizes the nitric acid.

 6. add 1 and 1/2 teaspoon of sodium sulfite for each ounce of total metals dissolved, (not just gold). the gold will filter out as brown particles that look like mud, this is 999.3 fine gold. filter wash and dry then melt.